-EqIA undertaken by (name(s) and job title(s)): Maurice Franceschi, Project Manager, IS Applications specify job-title/role.]
+EqIA undertaken by (name(s) and job title(s)): Karen Stirling, Project Manager, IS Applications

-Accepted by (name): Martin Morrey, Service Manager, IS Applications [This will normally be the person responsible for the policy/practice named in C above.
-If not,
+Accepted by (name): Martin Morrey, MyEd Service Owner, IS LTW [This will normally be the person responsible for the policy/practice named in C above.
+If not, specify job-title/role.]